-Home > Faith in Action > Announcing a New Project for Mitzvah Day 2015
+Home > Blog > Faith in Action > Announcing a New Project for Mitzvah Day 2015

 On Sunday, April 19 at 10:00 am at JBSC, WHC Mitzvah Day volunteers can help build picnic tables, benches, and chairs for Bread for the City.
 This non-profit organization not only provides fresh produce for D.C.’s neediest residents – they grow it too!
 Bread for the City’s fruit orchard in Beltsville, Maryland brings volunteer groups and clients out to assist with the planting and harvesting.
 To provide educational and programming space for these individuals, WHC’s TOV Fund supported the build of an outdoor pavilion last fall.
 For Mitzvah Day, WHC members can help support Bread for the City by building picnic tables, benches, and chairs for the pavilion.